onekey-sec/unblob/docs/guide.md

 ```

 Here gzip has been extracted, but we skipped the tar extraction, so no other
-files has been extracted further.
+files have been extracted further.

 ## Full Command line interface